Abdul250-dev/requirement-analysis/README.md

 - Prevents misunderstandings that could lead to project delays or product failures.

 📎 Together, these five activities ensure that the software is designed to meet real needs, reducing the risk of rework, cost overruns, and user dissatisfaction.

+# Types of Requirements.

+Functional vs. Non-functional Requirements

+In software engineering, requirements are generally categorized into two main types: Functional Requirements and Non-functional Requirements.
+Both are essential to the successful design and implementation of a system, but they address different aspects

+✅ Functional Requirements

+📘 Definition:
+Functional requirements describe what the system should do.
+They define specific behaviors, features, or functions the software must perform to meet user needs and achieve business objectives.
+(What the system should do)

+🛠️ Examples in a Booking Management System:
+Users should be able to search for available properties based on location, date, and number of guests.

+- A guest can create an account and log in securely.
+- A host should be able to list a new property with details such as price, photos, and availability.
+- The system should send a confirmation email after a booking is made.
+- Users can cancel or modify reservations within the allowed policy period.

+⚙️ Non-functional Requirements
+📘 Definition:
+Non-functional requirements describe how the system should behave.
+They refer to the quality attributes, performance standards, or operational constraints of the system, rather than specific behaviors. ()

+🛠️ Examples in a Booking Management System:

+- The system should respond to search queries within 2 seconds (Performance).
+- The platform must be available 99.9% of the time during a calendar year (Availability).
+- All user data must be encrypted in transit and at rest (Security).
+- The application should be scalable to support thousands of concurrent users (Scalability).
+- The user interface must be accessible on both mobile and desktop devices (Usability).